Up From The Ashes

 “Billy used to say, ‘Do you think he’ll ever talk?’ ” recalls grandmother Virgie Fulk, thinking of Phoenix’s earliest days.
 “I’d say, ‘Give him time.’ ”

 Now, it seems Phoenix can’t be silenced.

 Weighing only one pound, nine ounces at birth, Phoenix was born severely premature.

 When he was released from the hospital at four months old, his tiny ears were fitted with his first set of analog hearing aids — helping him hear despite the essential hairs in his ears being underdeveloped.

 The fragile newborn grew into a precocious preschooler, and by age four had broken his “special ears” more times than the family could count.

-While the aids went to the manufacturer for repairs, Phoenix was stranded in silence for weeks at a time.
+While they went to the manufacturer for repairs, Phoenix was stranded in silence for weeks at a time.

 When friends and neighbors heard of the boy’s struggle, they didn’t let a March snowstorm stop them from pulling together to raise funds for new, improved hearing aids.

-The community threw a concert in 2007, raising $9,600 for his current set — a digital pair that rarely need repairs, and allow a wider range of hearing.
+The community threw a concert, raising $9,600 for his current set — a digital pair that rarely need repairs, and allow him a wider range of hearing.